Skip to main content

 SDK Standard

-If you choose SDK Standard, two applications will be created:
+For the SDK Standard, two applications will be created:

 • A “sandbox” app for development—this application can be used on localhost domains